-“Painting outdoors, directly from the scene, is still where it happens for me.
+“Painting outdoors is still where it happens for me.
 As I’ve grown older, and facing the rigors of plein air painting in Alaska, I find that I may start a painting out doors, capturing the essence, and finish in the studio.
 My goal is not to reproduce a landscape as a photograph, rather to allow room for the viewer’s own imagination.
 Or as Van Gogh said, not so detailed you can stick your nose in, perhaps best seen from a certain distance.
 Color and movement, the smell of the salt air on a chill Alaska breeze.
 A single brushstroke an element unto itself.
 Traditional oils lend themselves to this in the astonishing way pure pigments refract light, a painting that changes even as the light in a room changes or as it catches your eye when you walk past.
 A painting with a life of its own.”

 Nonetheless, she approaches the future with some trepidation as she mourns the changes she is seeing from development and climate change.